kamchatka-volcano/cmdlime/README.md

 Examples use registration with macros as it's the least verbose method.

-### Using ConfigReader
+### Using CommandLineReader

-`ConfigReader` - is a helper class hiding the error handling boilerplate and adding`--help` and `--version` flags processing to your config.
+`CommandLineReader` - is a helper class hiding the error handling boilerplate and adding`--help` and `--version` flags processing to your config.
 `--help` flag shows a detailed help message, that otherwise can be accessed through the `Config::usageInfoDetailed()` method.
 `--version` flag is enabled only if version info is set in the config with the `Config::setVersionInfo` method.
 Let's modify `person-finder` and see how it works.